 The Award

-The prize money will go to the winning entrants, to help support their personal development.
-The winner and runners-up and their entire classes will be invited to the Awards Ceremony held at the Royal Institution on Monday 26th June 2023.
+The prize money will be transferred to the winning entrants, to help support their personal development.
+The winner, runners-up and their entire classes will be invited to the Awards Ceremony held at The Royal Institution in 24th June 2024.
 A contribution to travelling costs for the winner will be available.

-The winning essay will be published on the BBC news site with a mention of their school.
-Two runners-up will be published on the ABSW website, with a link to their essays from the winning article on the BBC news site.
+The winning essay will be published on the BBC Science news website at the end of 2024 and will include a mention of their school.
+The two runner-up entries will be published on the ABSW and The Royal Institution websites.

 How to apply

-Write an essay of up to 800 words and submit it via this website by 5pm BST on 26 May 2023.
+Write an essay of up to 800 words (this does not include references) and submit it via this website by 5pm GMT Monday 18th March.

 Please note that the winner and runners up will need permission from their parent/guardian before any details about them can be made publicly available.